1999–2000 Boston Bruins season: Regular season

 The Bruins played the first month of the season without star goaltender Byron Dafoe, who held out after becoming embroiled in a bitter contract dispute with general manager Harry Sinden.
 Dafoe's absence hurt Boston, who stumbled out of the gate to a 0-5-4 record.
 After Dafoe's return to the team, the Bruins would regroup to win eight of ten, and improved their record to 11-8-6 by the end of November, after which the team began a steep decline.
 Center Jason Allison, the team's leading point-scorer the previous season, was hampered by wrist and thumb injuries, and elected to undergo season-ending surgery in January.
 Dafoe himself saw his effectiveness limited by a worsening knee injury which would cause him to miss the final two months of the season, and in February, forward Anson Carter suffered two separate injuries of his own, which would sideline him for the final 17 games.

 On February 21st, the club was further demoralized when defenseman Marty McSorley swung his stick and hit Donald Brashear in the head with seconds left during a game against the Vancouver Canucks.
 Brashear lost consciousness and suffered a grade 3 concussion, but not from immediate contact with the stick.
 The stick hit Brashear's helmet, but caused him to fall backward, and his head hit hard on the ice.

 As a result of the stick incident, McSorley was charged with assault and suspended by the NHL for the remainder of the 1999–2000 season (including playoffs) missing 23 games.
 On October 4, 2000, a jury found McSorley guilty of assault with a weapon for his attack on Brashear.
 He was sentenced to 18 months probation.
 The trial was the first for an on-ice attack by an NHL player since 1988.
 After his assault conviction, his NHL suspension was extended to one full year (through February 21, 2001).
-This suspension was the longest in NHL history and afterwards McSorley never played in another NHL game.
+At the time, this was the longest suspension in NHL history.
+McSorley's contract expired during the suspension and he never played in another NHL game.

-In March, with the Bruins well out of playoff contention, the team received a final blow when 21 year-veteran defenseman Ray Bourque requested -- and received -- a trade to the Colorado Avalanche.
-Bourque would go on to win the Stanley Cup as a member of the Avalanche the following season.
+In March, with the Bruins well out of playoff contention, the team received a final blow when 21 year-veteran defenseman Ray Bourque requested — and received – a trade to the Colorado Avalanche.
+Bourque would go on to win the 2001 Stanley Cup as a member of the Avalanche the following season.

 During the regular season, the Bruins were the only team not to score a short-handed goal.